-High Schools in Allen County, Indiana
+Allen County, Indiana Schools

-Early history of national and local schools with photos such as the 1868 photo of the City's First High School is discussed on pages 18-21, and continued on pages 124-125 of the 1935 yearbook The Totem by South Side High School (Fort Wayne, Ind.), Publication date 1923 on Archive.org
+Early history of national and local schools with photos such as the 1868 photo of the City's First High School is discussed on pages 18-21, and continued on pages 124-125 of the 1935 yearbook The Totem by South Side High School (Fort Wayne, Ind.), Publication date 1923 on Archive.org.

 Allen County, Indiana Yearbooks database Index at The Genealogy Center at the Allen County Public Library in Fort Wayne, Indiana.
 Searches through Central Catholic High School, 1915-1972, and Central High School, 1914-1971, and North Side High School, 1929-2014, and South Side High School, 1923-1974, 1976-1994.